projectara/greybus-spec/source/hardware_model.rst

 - A collection of Slots on the Frame, each of which contains at least one :ref:`Interface Block <glossary-interface>`.
-Each Interface Block contains several pins, which allow for power distribution, module hotplug detection, and communication between the Frame and attached Modules.
+Each Interface Block contains several pins, which allow for power distribution, Module hotplug detection, and communication between the Frame and attached Modules.

 - Zero or more attached :ref:`Modules <glossary-module>`, which mate